Peter Svensson (handballer)

 Peter Svensson (born December 28, 1983) is a Danish former handballer.
-He played for Danish Handball League side GOG Svendborg, with whom he won the Danish Championship in 2007.
-He ended his playing career in 2010 following a knee injury.
+He played for Danish Handball League side GOG Svendborg, with whom he won the Danish Championship in 2007 and for Bjerringbro-Silkeborg.
+He ended his playing career in 2010 following a knee injury at the age of 26.

+In January 2011 he became the assistant coach at TMS Ringsted, and only a month later he became the head coach.
+He was fired from this position after only 15 matches due to bad results.
+In 2012 he became the head coach of the second tier team Holte IF.